All models are wrong, but some are useful. – George Box

 - On how to calculate the SE of a quantity on the original scale knowing its SE on the transformed scale, see here (delta method).

-MEMs are useful to deal with unbalanced study designs and autocorrelated (non-independent) data.
-They estimate a statistical model’s fixed effects while accounting for the model’s random effects.
+Mixed-effect models (MEMs) are useful to deal with unbalanced study designs and/or with non-independent data.
+In the context of MEMs, explanatory variables are distinguished in fixed effects and random effects.
 As a practical and brutal definition, a model’s fixed effects are the explanatory variables the effect of which we are interested to quantify explicitly; a model’s random effects are variables that are not the main focus of our study but that we want to account for because we expect them to explain some of the residual variability (more on fixed and random effects: here, here).
+We can think of random effects as sources of background noise that is important to estimate in order to obtain a more accurate estimate of the fixed effects.
+Mixed-effect models allow to specify explanatory variables as fixed or random, which are then modelled accordingly.

 - An example by Ignasi Bartolomeus (the issue with his example is that the random effect has only three levels.
 While this is helpful for teaching purposes, they recommend the random effect to have at least 5-6 levels for it to give reliable estimates).